4.11 Provisions and Contingent liabilities

 17.1 Security

-(i) Redeemable Non-Convertible Debentures - Medium-term is secured by way of specific charge on assets under hypothecation relating to Vehicle Finance, Loan against property, Bills discounted and other loans and pari passu charge on immovable property which are owned assets of the Company situated at Chennai.
+(i) Redeemable Non-Convertible Debentures - Medium-term is secured by way of specific charge on assets under hypothecation relating to Vehicle Finance, Loan against Property, and other loans.

 ii) TERMS OF THE COMPULSORILY CONVERTIBLE DEBENTURES (CCD)

-Each CCD has a face value of ' 100,000 and shall constitute an unsecured and unsubordinated (as between other unsecured creditors) obligation of our Company.
+Each CCD has a face vaule of ' 100,000 and shall constitute an unsecured and unsubordinated (as between other unsecured creditors) obligation of the Company.
 The Allotment of CCDs has been made in dematerialized form.

 Maturity Date